drupal-graphql-compose/documentation/core/nodes.md

   id: ID!

   """
-  The username of the content author.
+  The author of this content.
   """
-  author: User!
+  author: User

   """
   The time that the node was last edited.